sgclasher/agentblueprint/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [ ] Complete all sections above
 - [ ] Test at least 2 browsers
 - [ ] Test mobile responsiveness
-- [ ] Test both auth and non-auth workflows
+- [ ] Test both auth and non-auth workflows for the `/profiles` page.
-- [ ] Verify database migration works
+- [ ] Verify database persistence works as expected.

 ### **Production Readiness**
 - [ ] All automated tests passing